-There are several types of headphone drivers, each with their own strengths and weaknesses.
+There are several types of headphone drivers, each with its own strengths and weaknesses.
 Some handle certain frequencies better, some combat distortion better, some offer a greater degree of portability, and so on.

 The second answer is technically correct, but it only describes one type of headphone driver – the dynamic driver.
 Contrary to popular belief, this isn’t the only type of driver found in headphones.
 It may be the most common type, but it’s certainly not the only one out there.